 Where a child is identified as having SEND we work in partnership with parents to establish the support the child needs.
 We ensure that their needs are met and additional support is given where required, either within school or in collaboration with specialist external agencies.
 Children with SEND are taught and managed sensitively with a view to promoting their inclusion in all school activities as far as this can be reasonably arranged as well as promoting independence.

 Level 1

 Quality First Teaching

 Children receive quality first teaching which includes differentiated class work, in class support and quality feedback.
-The progress of the children on this level will be closely monitored and reviewed.
+Characteristics of Quality First Teaching can be found here: